DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

 - Name: Lend Vigor
    - Description: Channel energy to do more than help: inspire!
-   - Mechanic: Designate 1/2 character(s) who, on their next turn, can take an additional action without penalty and move 2 additional spaces during their movement.
+   - Mechanic: Designate 1/2 character(s) who, on their next turn, can take an additional Major Action without penalty and move 2 additional spaces during their movement.
    - Type: Major
       - XP Cost: 2
       - FP Cost: 1 or 2